supernginx/flowplayer-plugins/flash/bwcheck/branches/ng/README.txt

 Version history:

 3.2.6
 -----
 - Refactored HD button feature to be only available with a combination of two bitrates. hd and normal properties not required.
 - HD button should now be toggled to HD when a hd clip is set as default or when a HD clip is chosen after server detection.
 - Fullscreen switching does not happen now when a hd mode is set.
+- Now works with dynamic: true when not configured as a URL resolver.
+Makes it possible to use it together with secure streaming plugin.
 Fixes:
 - Fixed up issues with server detection with cloudfront fms 3.5 servers.
 Will return zero bytes requiring re-detection multiple times.
 - Fixed up detection and switching on fullscreen toggling.